gao-hongnan/omniverse/omniverse/operations/machine_learning_lifecycle/03_dataops_pipeline.md

 [Deepak](https://www.linkedin.com/in/mr-deepak-bhardwaj)
 ```

-## Sample Workflow

-We will give a grossly simplified example of a data engineering workflow.
-This
+We will now give a grossly simplified example of a data engineering workflow.
-by no means represent the actual (and often much more complex) workflow in the
+This by no means represent the actual (and often much more complex) workflow in
-industry, however, it should give you a good idea of the general process.
+the industry, however, it should give you a good idea of the general process.

 ### Staging/Experiment/Development